Boosting Few-shot Fine-grained Recognition with Background Suppression and Foreground Alignment: Related Work

 We can see that existing FS-FGR methods usually focus on how to extract discriminative features and how to strengthen the relation matching process of input pairs by different metric functions.
 However, inherent characteristics (\eg,~pose variations and similar backgrounds) of fine-grained images are also important factors for the FS-FGR task that are often ignored by existing FS-FGR methods.
-For example, backgrounds with similar color/texture generally have similar semantics in the feature space, which might affect the spatial position of embedded samples in the metric space.
 In this paper, motivated by aforementioned work in the FS-FGR community, we argue that \textbf{background suppression} and \textbf{foreground alignment} are essential to recognize fine-grained objects, and they have been demonstrated to be very appropriate for the FS-FGR task and could significantly improve the performance.

 We are aware that recently AGPF~\cite{TANG2022108792} proposed an attention-guided refinement strategy to enhance the dominative object and conducted a two-stage meta-learning framework to capture attention-guided pyramidal features.
 Although AGPF also adopts a two-stage framework to weaken the background disturbance, our approach obviously differs from AGPF in these aspects, at least: (1) Our method encodes each input into a set of dense local features and introduces a feature alignment technique for fine-grained objects, which is more suitable for capturing subtle appearance differences of local parts than a single informative global feature used in AGPF.
 (2) The attention-guided refinement proposed in AGPF utilizes sophisticated attention mechanisms to locate the dominative foreground.
-However, ours only relies on the feature activation map to predict disentangle the foreground object and background noise, which is parameter-free.
+However, ours only relies on the feature activation map to predict and disentangle the foreground object and background noise, which is parameter-free.
 (3) AGPF aggregates complementary features discovered from different scales and stages to form a unified global embedding, but our method computes the spatial similarity between aligned feature pairs in two stages to jointly support the final decision.
 (4) Compared with AGPF, our results are significantly better and have significant advantages in efficiency.